NOTES ON THE MASTER & COMMANDER SERIES

 In HMS Surprise (p12), we have the longest insights into Sophie’s feelings towards Jack, notably how “Never was there anyone with whom she had had such fun.”
 But we never see this.
 When Jack writes to Sophie there are a few conventional endearments, but the letters are mostly (always?) used by POB to narrate some seaborne incident (eg, the refitting of the ships at the end of The Mauritius Command; p293); compare S’s wide-ranging chats with Diana.
 (The letters we read between S and his new beloved, Christine Wood, are likewise entirely naval; Blue at the Mizzen, p136.)
 However, Jack and Sophie share very charming scenes together at their house from p90 of Surgeon’s Mate, their mutual happiness very comfortable and convincing – at least until the arrival of the first letter from Miss Smith.

-Diana the huntress: indeed, S calls her “the solitary huntress" in Surgeon's Mate.
-One of the great female characters in literature.
+Diana the huntress: indeed, S calls her “the solitary huntress" in Surgeon's Mate; she is one of the great female characters in literature.
 Sophie is the archetypal blonde, Diana the brunette – passionate, promiscuous, dangerous, brave, impulsive.
 And beautiful (of course).
 Crucial to note that POB writes her out of the series towards the end of the very book in which she is introduced (Post Captain), Stephen definitively falling out of love with her when her physical grace becomes affected and flirtatious.
 But he is back in love in the next book, reasoning that she has a pagan purity that explains and justifies everything (HMS Surprise, p175), an echo of an earlier thought: “Surely style and grace beyond a certain point take the place of virtue – are virtue indeed?”
 (Post Captain, p79).
 The only thing that matters to us, of course, is that his love for Diana is credible.

 (This falling out of love happens also in Fortunes of War because she is ill-humoured and humiliated in Boston because of Mr Johnson and Mrs Wogan: “He did not love Diana Villiers any more, and it was death to him” [p196].
 But this reads like a mere plot twist.)